apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Box Office: ‘Despicable Me 4’ Ignites July Fourth Holiday Moviegoing With $27 Million Debut**
+**Would Kamala Harris be a stronger candidate than Biden?**

-You can read more about it [here](https://variety.com/2024/film/news/box-office-despicable-me-4-july-fourth-debut-steve-carell-1236060608/).
+You can read more about it [here](https://abcnews.go.com/538/kamala-harris-stronger-candidate-biden/story?id=111656941).

 ## Requirements
 - Python 3.8